Ait, Uttar Pradesh

 Ait is a small town located in Jalaun district of Uttar Pradesh.

-It is located 23 km from Orai city and 90 km from city of Jhansi.
+It is located 23 km from Orai city and 90 km from the city of Jhansi.

 Geography

 Ait is located at 25°53′20″N 79°14′27″E. The average elevation is 135 metres above sea level.
-It is located in Bundelkhand region of Uttar Pradesh.
+It is located in the Bundelkhand region of Uttar Pradesh.

 Climate

 Ait has a composite climate, with high temperatures during the summer and lower temperatures in winter.
 Relative humidity remains about 50–80 RH.
 The climate is characterized by a hot dry summer April to early June which also features frequent storms.
 The rainy season is from June to September while winter spans from September to February.
-The maximum temperature recorded is 42 C. December is the coldest month when the temperature may drop as low as 7 C.
+The maximum temperature recorded is 42 C. December is the coldest month where the temperature may drop as low as 7 C.

 Demographics

 Ait has a population of 12,586 of which 6,706 are males while 5,880 are females as per the Population Census of 2011.
 There are 1,588 children which make up 12.62% of the total population of village.
 Average Sex Ratio of Ait is 877 which is lower than Uttar Pradesh state average of 912.
 Child Sex Ratio for Ait as per census is 857, lower than Uttar Pradesh average of 902.
 Ait has a higher literacy rate compared to Uttar Pradesh.
 In 2011, the literacy rate in Ait was 81.19% compared to 67.68% in Uttar Pradesh.
 In Ait male literacy stands at 88.77% while the female literacy rate was 72.57%.
 Ait has a substantial population of Schedule Caste.
 The Schedule Caste (SC) constitutes 26.51% while the Schedule Tribe (ST) were 0.29% of the total population in Ait.